jimmyhcao/Microsoft-Azure-Projects/Day3.md

 - **Analyzing and Fixing a Defender for Cloud Recommendation**: I'll explore Microsoft Defender for Cloud, a management system that provides recommendations for enhancing the security of cloud resources.
 I'll analyze a recommendation and follow the steps to mitigate potential vulnerabilities.

-- **Answering Review Questions**: I've documented my progress and will answer review questions related to the project.

-- **Concluding and Submitting the Project**: I'll conclude the project, submit the necessary deliverables, and ensure that any paid features are appropriately handled to avoid unnecessary costs.

 ## Resources